 Hunter walking trails provide access to public hunting in northern Minnesota

 The DNR offers a hunter walking trail tool that provides information on trail locations by name and county.
-Hunters can also call area wildlife offices for information about the trails, as well as hunting and wildlife viewing opportunities and tips.
+Hunters can also call area wildlife offices for information about the trails or hunting and wildlife viewing opportunities and tips.

 Ways people with disabilities can search for hunting opportunities

-- Information about hunting, fishing, camping and more is available on the Accessible Outdoors page.
+Hunters with disabilities can learn more about hunting opportunities by visiting the DNR website — information about accessible hunting, fishing, camping and more is available on the Accessible Outdoors page.

-- Public land open to hunting includes wildlife management areas (WMAs).
-A subset of WMAs have an online Accessibility Sheet that provides greater detail on available services and facilities for people with disabilities, including photos and maps.
-We encourage interested hunters to call the area wildlife manager for current conditions WMAs of interest.
+Public land open to public hunting includes wildlife management areas.
+A subset of WMAs have an online accessibility sheet that provides greater detail on the services and facilities for people with disabilities, including photos and maps.
+Interested hunters can also call the area wildlife manager for an update on current conditions at WMAs.

 Fall turkey hunting opens soon

 Hunters are allowed to take one turkey of either sex during the fall season.
-Fall turkey hunters may use a crossbow, firearm or archery equipment afield; however, hunters who are hunting both turkey and deer with archery equipment must observe the deer archery season restrictions on their equipment.
-Only hunters age 60 or older, or hunters who have a valid crossbow permit, may use crossbows during the deer archery season with an archery license.
-Youth may use a crossbow on a firearms license during the youth deer season.
+Fall turkey hunters may use a crossbow, firearm or archery equipment afield; however, hunters who also are hunting deer with legal bows and arrows may only use a legal bow and arrows, not a crossbow.

-Minnesota’s youth deer season will continue statewide for its third year, starting Thursday, Oct.
-21, through Sunday, Oct.
-24. The season coincides with statewide teacher workshops, so many Minnesota students don’t have school during the youth season.
+Minnesota’s youth deer season will take place statewide Thursday, Oct.
+20, through Sunday, Oct.
+23. The season coincides with statewide teacher workshops, so many Minnesota students don’t have school during the youth season.

 To participate, youth must be 10-17 years old and have a deer license.
 Participant numbers are not limited and there is no special permit, so parents should purchase or obtain a regular deer hunting license for the youth who will be hunting.

 An adult parent, guardian, or mentor must accompany youth ages 10-13.
-All youth hunters and mentors must follow blaze orange/pink clothing requirements.
+All hunters and mentors, regardless of whether they are participating in youth deer season, must follow blaze orange/pink clothing requirements.
 Adults may not hunt, unless they are in an area open during the early antlerless season and have the corresponding license.
 Complete youth season details are available on the DNR youth deer hunting page.